 Is there a way to still have that beautiful view of wrapped gifts under your Christmas tree and produce way less waste?
 Absolutely.

 Hopefully, this deep-dive into the impacts of Christmas gifts helped you to make ethical and more sustainable choices this year.
-Just remember, buy as little as possible.
-But when you need to make a purchase, make it vegan, ethical and as sustainable as possible.
+Just remember, shop with compassion.
+No more than you need.
+And always vegan, fair and as sustainably as possible.

 Have the most wonderful and enjoyable holidays, everyone!